Customer Service

 Why this resume works

-- The best way to do this is by making your points concise and highly relevant to the job to which you’re applying.
-If you include a resume summary, tailor it to the business to which you apply.
+- The best way to quickly highlight your value to the hiring manager is by making your points concise and highly relevant to the job to which you’re applying.
 As a rule of thumb, the more you customize and fine-tune your resume for each job application, the more likely you are to get an interview.

 Why this resume works